sakubs/hatake-planner/README.md

 I grow vegetables in Tohoku Japan.
 Managing the planning, and tracking of everything when you grow many things really get's diffictult.
 I learn more and more every year that I grow, so gathering data, and processing that data is something I would like to utilize for future planning.

 Many farmers in my area are elderly (I will be too before I know it) and have mobility problems.
-My motivation for building a smart farming system is to make growing food easier.
+My motivation for building a smart farming system is to make growing food and managing a garden easier.

 I am integrating smart tools into my garden such as automated watering systems and pest control, things like these would be great to manage from the same interface.